wesmc7777/Azure-IoT-C-SDK-Reference/singlylinkedlist-h/singlylinkedlist-add-head.md

 ---
-title: "singlylinkedlist_foreach function reference | Microsoft Docs"
+title: "singlylinkedlist_add_head function reference | Microsoft Docs"
 titleSuffix: "Azure IoT C SDK"
-description: "This is the function reference page for the singlylinkedlist_foreach() function in the Azure IoT C SDK.
+description: "This is the function reference page for the singlylinkedlist_add_head() function in the Azure IoT C SDK.
 This SDK is used with Azure IoT Hub and Azure IoT Hub Device Provisioning Service"
 manager: timlt
 author: wesmc7777
 ms.author: wesmc